John Cornwall, 1st Baron Fanhope: Peerage and military career

 Sir John excelled in combat and was victorious in numerous tournaments, defeating many other knights in mêlée combat.
 During the Middle Ages, tournaments were regarded as the greatest test of a warrior's skill and valour; an idea reinforced by the prominent place that it occupied in popular Arthurian lore of the era.

 As a soldier, Sir John had a long and distinguished career, serving in many campaigns.
 Early in his career, he served for King Richard II in Scotland, fought for the Duke of Lancaster in Brittany, and fought for King Henry IV against Owain Glyndŵr during the Welsh Uprising.
 Sir John continued his military service for King Henry V and King Henry VI during the Hundred Years' War, most notably during the Battle of Agincourt, where he led the English vanguard on the march from Harfleur.
 He also served as a diplomat to the Armagnacs in France for his brother-in-law, Henry IV.
 Sir John held great favour through his relation and service to Henry IV, Henry V and Henry VI.
+However, he came into conflict with Henry V when his 17-year-old son, also named John, "a fine and valiant squire", was killed during the siege of Meaux; the elder Cornwall was heard to bellow that Henry's war was proceeding "contrary to God and reason", and immediately departed for England, apparently swearing an oath never to fight again.

 Sir John amassed a considerable fortune and a great deal of land during his lifetime.
 He accomplished this through his marriage with Elizabeth, victories in tournaments, and the spoils of war.
 At the battle of Agincourt, Sir John captured Guillebert de Lannoy, and Louis, Count of Vendôme, whom he ransomed for large sums for money; and from 1429 to 1432, Henry VI granted custody of Charles, Duke of Orléans to Sir John.
 He profited greatly from the ransoms of prisoners, and used the spoils to build Ampthill Castle, Bedfordshire, and to buy Oyster Hill Manor from the Mayor of London, William Walworth.
 Sir John also became heavily involved in the mercantile community in London.

 King Henry IV made Sir John Cornwall a Knight of the Garter in 1409.
 He was created Baron Fanhope and a member of the King's Privy Council on 17 July 1433, and Baron Milbroke on 30 January 1442, by King Henry VI.
 Sir John's titles became extinct on his death, as he left no legitimate issue.